 Relapsing does happen.
 And, it doesn’t matter where someone is in their recovery journey, a relapse can feel like a failure that negates all the work they’ve put into their sobriety.
 Even though this isn’t the case, relapsing can still feel like having to start all the way back from the beginning, no matter how long they had maintained their sobriety beforehand.

-If you have relapsed back into using drugs or alcohol, have a relapse prevention plan in place to help with lowering the risks of a relapse and increase the chance of staying sober for longer.
+If you have relapsed into using drugs or alcohol again, get sober and then have a relapse prevention plan to put in place, which will help lower the risks of relapsing, and increase the chance of staying sober for longer.

 Furthermore, it’s crucial to remember the following:

 While it is not possible to guarantee that you will never relapse, there are still many things in your power that you can do to help increase your odds of maintaining long-term sobriety.
 Taking the time and effort to create a practical, feasible relapse prevention plan based on what you and your addiction therapist or counselor know will work best for you can greatly decrease the risk of relapsing later and also help you bounce back faster if a relapse does occur.

 Relapse is, quite simply, a deterioration after a period of improvement.
 In the specific case of addiction, it is when someone who has achieved sobriety returns to using drugs or alcohol.

 Relapse can happen at any point in someone’s recovery, sometimes even years after they’ve stopped using.
 In that instance it is also particularly dangerous, as someone who has not used drugs or alcohol in many years will have lost their tolerance and, if they do relapse and take the same amount of whichever substance that they used to back when they were regularly using, there is a very high risk of experiencing an overdose.